Discover Réunion : Environment

 The main threats to ecosystems are man-made.
 Since colonization in the 17th century, hunting and later urbanization have led to the disappearance of species and natural habitats.
 Deforestation and the introduction of invasive species (guava, maroon vine) are also weakening endemic species, some of which are threatened with extinction (white sweet wood).

-Réserve naturelle marine de la Réunion.
+Réserve naturelle marine de La Réunion.
 This 3,500-hectare marine protected area was created in 2007.
 It aims to preserve reef biodiversity, which is also threatened by human activities (pollution, overfishing, poaching, wastewater).
 The reserve's missions are to develop knowledge and surveillance of the coral reef, and to raise awareness of its fragility.
 Divers and other marine observers are invited to take part in the monitoring network, and tours are organized throughout the year to introduce the curious to the Ermitage lagoon.
 Today, it is estimated that 15% of the island's coral is threatened.
-Visitors are invited to learn more about safe, healthy alternatives to chemical sunscreens.
+Visitors are invited to find out about safe, healthy alternatives to chemical sunscreens.
 These filters can be harmful to coral reefs.

 Last but not least, marine biodiversity (fish, turtles, mammals) is fragile and under threat.
 An approach charter has been drawn up to enable you to observe mammals (whales, dolphins, etc.) and turtles with respect for living creatures (www.reunion.fr).